 As a special education teacher, there are literally NEVER enough minutes in the school day.
-I do my best to make the most of the precious minutes that I have with my students during their reading intervention groups, even if it’s only 30 minutes!
+I do my best to make the most of the precious minutes that I have with my students during their reading intervention groups, even if it’s only thirty minutes.

 For my reading groups, I typically have thirty minutes on my daily schedule.
 Now, we all know that we never have a full thirty minutes.
 With transition time, I often have about 25 minutes or so to split between reading and spelling.